levindixon/github-reference-aggregator/README.md

 ## 🤔 Why?

-Sometimes finding issue references can be tough:
+Sometimes finding references to the issue you're currently viewing can be tough:

 ![Demo of challenges finding issue references](docs/sometimes-it-can-be-tough.gif)

 ## 😮 So what does this do to help?

-When an issue has been referenced, all of it's references will be aggregated at the bottom of it's description in a convenient little `<details>` block:
+When an issue has been referenced, all of its references will be aggregated at the bottom of its description in a convenient little `<details>` block:

 ![Demo of how this chrome extension aggregates issue references](docs/but-this-makes-it-easier.gif)